coravacav/readthis/content/posts/you-dont-want-simple.md

 +++
-title = 'You Dont Want Simple You Want Good' date = 2024-02-03T13:45:25-07:00 draft = true
+title = 'You Dont Want Simple' date = 2024-02-03T13:45:25-07:00
+draft = true
 +++

 ## Simplicity seems to be what many want.

-The push for simplicity is why we've seen a spike in popularity of [htmx](https://htmx.org/) for the web, the continued [push against microservices](https://dev.to/anthony_hagi/you-dont-need-microservices-a-real-world-perspective-1kck), or the [continued recommendations to use C]().
+The push for simplicity is why we've seen a spike in popularity of [htmx](https://htmx.org/) for the web, the [continued push against microservices](https://dev.to/anthony_hagi/you-dont-need-microservices-a-real-world-perspective-1kck), or the [continued recommendations to use C]().

 I'm not here to defend or advocate for any of these technologies or practices, but I do want to point out that simplicity is not the end goal.